The Legacy of Ile Ori Ogbe Egun

 • 2017 Awo Ifadounsin named a King (Oba) of the Ile Ori Oakland Community.

-• 2018 Ile Ori inducts its first members in West Germany and London, England.
+• 2018 Ile Ori inducts its first members in Syria-Lebanon, Paris-France, West Germany, Ghana-West Africa and London, England.

 • 2019 Ile Ori places flag in Boulder, Colorado and officiates Iyalosa Olori as Presiding Priestess in Training